stevejay/nes-sprite-editor/README.md

 ## TODO

 - Use `useTransition` hook for `react-spring` library when v8.0.6 is release that has the fixed TypeScript typings
+- When V5.1 of Storybook is released, it should support baseUrl and so I can get rid of NODE_PATH (https://github.com/storybooks/storybook/issues/6574)

 ## Resources